We have listed below what the school provides to meet each objective.

 Extra Curricular Activities

-St Johns operates a daily Breakfast Club available to all pupils.
-An after school club and Holiday Club, run by Kids Klub is available on site.
-On Mondays and Thursdays, there is a free homework club for KS 2 for an hour after school.
+St Johns operates a daily Breakfast Club and After School Club.
 There are opportunities for pupils to take part in a weekly Music lessons (guitar, violin) at a fee.
 In addition, pupils can take part in after school clubs for no charge.
 These activities change each half term.

 The Clubs are available to all the pupils in the designated age range assigned to that activity.